PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/get-data.md

 <br/>
 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_overview }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">
   <strong>Summary and Goals.</strong> This section provides background on The Cancer Genome Atlas (TCGA) effort to characterize ovarian cancer cases.
 We describe how to source RNA sequencing data for these cases from the Genomic Data Commons (GDC).
-Finally, we describe how to integrate the RNA-Seq data downloaded from the GDC into a single file.
-Subtype analysis was performed elsewhere by Tothill et al. (Tothill 2013) and we show how to obtain a file describing the subtype for cases.
+Finally, we describe how to integrate the RNA-seq data downloaded from the GDC into a single file.
+Subtype analysis was performed elsewhere by Tothill *et al.* (Tothill 2013) and we show how to obtain a file describing the subtype for cases.
 Downstream differential expression analysis will involve comparison across subtypes in the 'Process Data' follow-up section.
 </div>

 ## <a href="#background" name="background">II.
 Background</a>